QuarkNerd/blog/hubinf@scottlogic.com/_posts/2018-02-16-how-much-does-a-story-point-cost.md

 ### 6) Cost of a work unit

 Easy.
-The team tells the sponsor and the old-school project manager how many man-days are needed to complete the requirements, and, leaving rate negotiation for another article, the sponsor can negotiate a budget with their own boss (with a bit of contingency, just in case).
+The team tells the sponsor and the traditional project manager how many man-days are needed to complete the requirements, and, leaving rate negotiation for another article, the sponsor can negotiate a budget with their own boss (with a bit of contingency, just in case).

 **Why it makes sense:**
 A budget needs to be secured for the project to start.
 In order to plan for the right budget, the sponsor needs to understand the anticipated cost.
 That is traditionally a simple multiplication of the cost of a work unit (man-day or story point) and the number of work units.